firebase/firebase-admin-dotnet/README.md

 Admin .NET SDK supports the following frameworks:

 * .NET Framework 4.5+
-* netstandard 1.5, providing .NET Core support
+* netstandard 1.5 and 2.0, providing .NET Core support

 This is consistent with the frameworks supported by other .NET libraries associated with Google Cloud Platform.